 While at Stein in Holland, Erasmus wrote several impassioned letters to a young monk Servatius Rogerus.
-Even for the standards of the time, the letters were emotional – expressing a love for his fellow monk.
+Even for the standards of the time, the letters were emotional – expressing love for his fellow monk.
 Whether this relationship was ever consummated is a matter of debate.
 It may have been a platonic relationship; there is no evidence either way.

 Erasmus was a noted scholar.
 He spent hours reading and writing and became well known for his scholarship.
 In 1495, he received a stipend for the post of secretary to the Bishop of Cambrai.
 Erasmus received a special dispensation from the Pope to give up his monastic vows.
 This dispensation was later made permanent by Pope Leo X, a rare privilege for the time.

 This new post enabled Erasmus to travel to the University of Paris, which was a centre for a new, humanist, Renaissance thinking.
 Erasmus became acquainted with the leading thinkers and writers of the age.
 He also travelled extensively to England, Italy and Basel in Switzerland.
 In England, he stayed at Queens’ College, Cambridge.
 Despite suffering from the cold weather, Erasmus had a productive time, becoming friends with leading intellectuals, such as Thomas More, John Colet and Thomas Linacre.
 Erasmus worked as a lecturer in Greek and was able to spend much time writing.

 In England, he gained increased inspiration to concentrate on a closer study of original Bible transcripts.
 This involved learning Greek so that he could study the Greek New Testament versions.

 Erasmus spent an intense three years of learning Greek.
 He relied much on the generosity of friends; he was so committed to studying, he turned down many positions of influence – although they would give a stable job would, in Erasmus’ view, they would limit his scope as an independent scholar.

 “I am a lover of liberty.
 I will not and I cannot serve a party.”